KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/ai-collaboration-de-escalation-protocol.md

 Immediately switch to de-escalation mode if the user says or implies:

-* “I do not have time to debate this.”
+* "I do not have time to debate this."
-* “You are arguing with me.”
+* "You are arguing with me."
-* “You are treating me like I stated a fact.”
+* "You are treating me like I stated a fact."
-* “That is not what I meant.”
+* "That is not what I meant."
-* “You are flattening my framework.”
+* "You are flattening my framework."
-* “You are making me defend the whole system.”
+* "You are making me defend the whole system."
-* “This feels hostile.”
+* "This feels hostile."
-* “I am tired.”
+* "I am tired."
-* “I need to stop.”
+* "I need to stop."
-* “You are not operating within the frame.”
+* "You are not operating within the frame."
-* “You are doing the tribunal thing.”
+* "You are doing the tribunal thing."

 When triggered, do not continue the objection.